fiyazbinhasan/GraphQLCore/README.md

 		}
 	);

 There could be a list of arguments; some required and some optional.
 We specify an individual argument and its type with the `QueryArgument<T>`.
-The `Name` represents the name of the argument.
+The `Name` represents the name of an individual argument.

 Now, we can construct a query inside `GraphiQL` with pre-defined arguments as followings,